ontop/ontop-website/research/README.md

 ## Researchers

-Here we list the people who has been involved in the research side of the Ontop project.
+Here we list the people who have been involved in the research side of the Ontop project.
 For the development side, see [the community page](/community).

 ### At the Free University of Bozen-Bolzano (Unibz)

 * [Assistant Prof. Dr. Guohui Xiao](http://www.ghxiao.org) (Team Leader)
 * [Prof. Dr. Diego Calvanese](http://www.inf.unibz.it/~calvanese/) (Scientific Coordinator)
-* Assistant Professor Dr. Julien Corman
+* Assistant Prof. Dr. Julien Corman
-* Assistant Professor Dr. Davide Lanti
+* Assistant Prof. Dr. Davide Lanti
-* Assistant Professor Dr. Alessandro Mosca (also affiliated at CNR-ISTC [Laboratory for Applied Ontology (LOA)](https://www.loa.istc.cnr.it/)
+* Assistant Prof. Dr. Alessandro Mosca (also affiliated at CNR-ISTC [Laboratory for Applied Ontology (LOA)](https://www.loa.istc.cnr.it/)

 ### International collaborations